Remod-org/HumanNPC/README.md

 - /npc_pathtest => follow NPC path
 - /npc_list => list all NPCs
 - /npc_way [id] => draws path of the NPC you are looking at or specified ID
+- /npc_team => Displays a list of teams, their IDs and their member count
+- /npc_team rename [new name] => Gives the team a new name
+- /npc_team add [team name, can include spaces] => Adds a team and displays a newly generated ulong ID for it
+- /npc_team remove [team name or ID] => Removes a team
+- /npc_team empty [team name or ID]
+- /npc_team purge => Removes all the team data
+- /npc_team member => self-explanatory I hope
+- /npc_team member add
+- /npc_team member remove
+- /npc_team member list
+- /npc_team fof [team name or id] => Displays all current 1-sided relationships of the team towards other teams
+- /npc_team fof [team name or id] [friend/neutral/foe] [team 2 name or id] => Sets the 1-sided alignment of the team 1 to team 2 (I might implement an optional "mutual" parameter that does the opposite, too - remember, assymetrical relationships)

 NPC_ADD
 Creates a new NPC, and edits it.